SkylineCommunications/dataminer-docs/develop/devguide/Connector/AdvancedDataMinerDataPersistenceNoSqlCassandra.md

 #### analytics_trendalarms

-This table is used to keep track of open suggestion and alarm events created by [Proactive cap detection](xref:Proactive_cap_detection).
+This table is used to keep track of open suggestion events and alarm events created by [proactive cap detection](xref:Proactive_cap_detection).

 This table is defined as follows: